-We also assessed the efficiency of LISABETH by considering the execution time of the generation algorithm for our model compared with the execution time of our implementation of Hamsa's algorithm.
-In Figure 3, we show the runtime required by our model and by Hamsa to perform signatures generation for different innocuous flows pool sizes.
+Efficiency evaluation.
+We also executed others experiments to verify the efficiency of LISABETH.
+We considered the execution time of the generation algorithm for our model and compared it with the execution time of our implementation of Hamsa's algorithm.
+Those tests demonstrated that if the two systems are equally sensible to the suspicious flows pool size, LISABETH is lesser sensible to innocuous flows pool size than Hamsa.
+In Figure 4, we show the runtime required by our model and by Hamsa to perform signatures generation for different innocuous flows pool sizes.

-While spending the same amount of time, this improved efficiency allows us to use a bigger innocuous flows pool than Hamsa and so to have more accurate false positive rate evaluations on partial signatures during signatures generation algorithm execution.
+While spending the same amount of time, this improved efficiency allows us to use a bigger innocuous flows pool than Hamsa and so have more accurate false positive rate evaluations on partial signatures during signatures generation algorithm execution.